whytekieran/Neo4J-Project/README.md

 ## **_Closing Statement_**

 To summarize, graph databases like Neo4J and its supporting query language Cypher are becoming an increasingly popular tool today, especially in the last 10 years since social media has taken off.
-Graph databases when use in the right situation are extremely powerful and useful.
+Graph databases when used in the right situation are extremely powerful and useful.
 Facebook for example uses a graph database, this allows users to quickly search for their friends, friends of their friends and so on.
 I feel personally that in the future graph databases will only become increasingly popular.